ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-using-hal.md

 DEFMT_LOG=trace cargo run --bin led
 ```

+The logs will appear on your console, as the output of `cargo run`.
 Among the logs you'll find the line "I/O pins have been configured for digital output".
 At this point the electrical pins of the nRF52840 microcontroller have been configured to drive the 4 LEDs on the board.

 After the `dk::init` logs you'll find logs about the `Led` API.
 As the logs indicate, an LED becomes active when the output of the pin is a *logical zero*, which is also referred as the "low" state.
 This "active low" configuration does not apply to all boards: it depends on how the pins have been wired to the LEDs.
 You should refer to the [board documentation] to find out which pins are connected to LEDs and whether "active low" or "active high" applies to it.